giovani-milanez/aafw/README.md

 ![Use Case](use_case_aafw.png?raw=true)

 The life cycle of a attribute certificate starts with a issuance request from a thirty party.
-The request is processed and the holder's situation will be verified in order to aprove the issuance.
+The request is processed and the holder's situation will be verified in order to approve the issuance.
 After that the AC will be issued.
-The publication using either a <i>push</i> or <i>pull</i> method is needed so that it can be consumed.
+The publication using either a push or pull method is needed so that it can be consumed.
 Once publish the holder can benefit from it until it expires.
-While the AC is in its validity it can be revoked, causing the holder's privillege to be cancelled.
+While the AC is in its validity it can be revoked, causing the holder's privilege to be cancelled.
 Also, the AC verifier may query the Attribute Authority to check if the entity trying to access the protected resource has the rights to do so (has an AC expliciting it).
 The life cycle ends when the AC validity expires.

 ## Class Diagram